AbdullahAljojo/Weather-App/README.md

-# weather_app_task

-An app for weather forecasts for Dubai city for 5 days!.
+Utilizing Cubit state management, our Flutter weather app for Dubai provides a seamless user experience.
+With Cubit, we efficiently manage state changes, ensuring smooth operation and real-time updates.
+Experience the power of Cubit in action as we deliver accurate weather forecasts for the next five days, tailored to PioneerNetwork's task requirements.